Tooth Extractions & Removal in Naperville, IL

 - Touching or probing the extraction site

-- Lying completely flat — keep your head slightly elevated
+- Lying completely flat, so keep your head slightly elevated

 Tooth Replacement Options

-- Dental implants: A permanent, natural-looking replacement anchored in your jaw
+- Dental implants: A permanent, natural-looking replacement anchored right in your jaw

-- Dental bridges: A fixed restoration that spans the gap between healthy teeth
+- Dental bridges: A fixed restoration that bridges the gap between healthy teeth

-Need a tooth removed?
-We'll make sure you're comfortable and informed every step of the way.
+Facing a tooth removal?
+We'll keep you comfortable and informed every step of the way.

 What to Expect at Your Visit